karanam61/Detecting-Web-attacks-/Alerts/Alert2.md

 Gathering client details :

 <img src="./media1/media/image3.png"
-style="width:6.5in;height:3.73681in"
 alt="A screenshot of a computer AI-generated content may be incorrect." />

-Let us check the logs now .
+The first step is to review the logs associated with the alert.
+Log inspection helps confirm whether suspicious activity is present and provides context around the event.

+- Review web server or application logs for unusual parameters and request patterns.
+- Note any anomalies in the timestamps, HTTP methods, or response codes.
+- Pay attention to query parameters such as `id` or `user`, which are often targeted for exploitation.

+If suspicious behavior is observed, pivot into your SIEM to filter and correlate these logs for further investigation.

 <img src="./media1/media/image4.png"
-style="width:6.5in;height:2.63958in"
 alt="A screenshot of a computer AI-generated content may be incorrect." />

 <img src="./media1/media/image5.png"
-style="width:6.5in;height:2.66736in"
 alt="A screenshot of a computer AI-generated content may be incorrect." />

-Attacker initially established trust with the victim by sending some legitimate requests without any malice you can see the request urls being completely normal until the alert Url
+The attacker first built trust by sending normal, harmless requests.
+You can see in the logs that the request URLs look completely legitimate at the beginning.
+This continues until the alert URL shows up — that’s where the malicious activity starts.

 .<img src="./media1/media/image6.png"
-style="width:6.5in;height:2.95486in"
 alt="A screenshot of a computer AI-generated content may be incorrect." />

-The request url ?s is kinda suspicious as it looks like ls .
-But I don’t think it is with malicious intent as it may be triggered with skil-‘ls’ .
-Let us check the process
+The request URL with `?s` looks a bit suspicious because it resembles the `ls` command.
+At first glance it could raise a red flag, but it doesn’t seem to carry malicious intent here.
+It may have been triggered by something like `skil-'ls'`.

+Let’s move forward and check the process to confirm if anything actually executed.

 <img src="./media1/media/image7.png"
-style="width:6.5in;height:3.29306in"
 alt="A screenshot of a computer AI-generated content may be incorrect." />

-EDR confirming multiple requests .
+he EDR logs confirm that there were multiple requests made from the attacker.
+This verifies that the activity was not just a single anomaly but a repeated attempt, which increases the confidence that the behavior is suspicious.

 <img src="./media1/media/image8.png"
-style="width:6.5in;height:2.99792in"
 alt="A screenshot of a computer AI-generated content may be incorrect." />

-The terminal history doesn’t show any ls command being executed so I don’t think anything is suspicious here .
-But I deduced the ?s to be malicious so I lost points there .
+The terminal history does not show any `ls` command being executed, so nothing suspicious was found at this stage.
+My earlier assumption that the `?s` parameter was malicious turned out to be incorrect, and I lost points there.

-The lesson from this is don’t have threat finding mindset but rather look everything as normal alert then escalate .
+### Lesson Learned
+Don’t approach every case with a threat-finding mindset.
+Instead, treat it as a normal alert first, then escalate only when there is enough evidence to support malicious activity.

 <img src="./media1/media/image9.png"
-style="width:6.5in;height:2.67569in"
 alt="A screenshot of a computer AI-generated content may be incorrect." />